 - Never leave a child unattended in a car;

 - Do not allow children to play in a car by themselves so that they understand that they should never be alone in a car without a parent or caregiver;

 - Always look inside a car before closing and locking your door; and

 - Write a note on a post-it and place it in your car to remind yourself to always check the entire car before exiting.

 Routine and habit are the best way to ensure a child will not be forgotten in a hot car.
 One small mistake can end the life of a young child in an instant.
 No parent or child deserves to suffer such a fate.

 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

 If you or a loved one has suffered personal injuries following any accident that may have been caused by negligence, you should consider speaking with a Georgia Personal Injury Attorney at Montlick & Associates as soon as possible.
 There are a variety of ways in which someone can suffer debilitating and sometimes fatal personal injuries.
-Our firm has more than thirty-two years of experience providing legal representation to injured victims and their loved ones from all across Georgia.
+Our firm has more than 38 years of experience providing legal representation to injured victims and their loved ones from all across Georgia.